Symmetry breaking at a topological phase transition: Discussion

 We also introduced \emph{general symmetry breaking}.
 While both fall within this general concept, the present result is distinct from spontaneous symmetry breaking because it cannot be identified by taking the thermodynamic and then zero-symmetry-breaking-field limits of the expected order parameter, though this elegant mathematical formalism~\cite{Mermin1966AbsenceFerromagnetism,Hohenberg1967ExistenceOfLong-RangeOrder} of singular limits (of statistical expectations) paved the way to the subtleties of the thermodynamic limit in a critical system~\cite{Archambault1997MagneticFluctuations,Bramwell1998Universality}.
 Indeed, the vanguard of these first and second waves of BKT theory correctly identified both an absence of spontaneous symmetry breaking and an experimentally relevant order-parameter norm, both of which are united by our general concept as it allows the expected norm to go to zero in the thermodynamic limit provided the phase fluctuations are asymptotically smaller.
-We note that, as $\mathbb{E}\|\widetilde{m}\|$ is system-size independent, it is tempting to define the broader concept with respect to $\widetilde{m}$ and without stating ``while being asymptotically smaller than the expected norm''.
-However, cases of phase fluctuations being asymptotically greater than or equal to $\mathbb{E}\|m\|$ must be excluded from general symmetry breaking, which might not be satisfied by this adaptation.
-We add that the present work suggests a symmetry-breaking singular limit of $\mathbb{E}\widetilde{m}$ at low temperature, but that $\mathbb{E}\|\widetilde{m}\|$ is nonzero for all finite $\beta$ in zero field.
+We note that, as $\mathbb{E}\|\widetilde{{\bf m}}\|$ is system-size independent, it is tempting to define the broader concept with respect to $\widetilde{{\bf m}}$ and without stating ``while being asymptotically smaller than the expected norm''.
+However, cases of phase fluctuations being asymptotically greater than or equal to $\mathbb{E}\| {\bf m} \|$ must be excluded from general symmetry breaking, which might not be satisfied by this adaptation.
+We add that the present work suggests a symmetry-breaking singular limit of $\mathbb{E}\widetilde{{\bf m}}$ at low temperature, but preliminary simulation results suggest that $\mathbb{E}\|\widetilde{{\bf m}}\|$ is nonzero for all finite $\beta$ in zero field.
+It would be interesting to explore whether $1 / \lim_{N \to \infty} \mathbb{E} \|\widetilde{{\bf m}}({\bf h} = {\bf h}_0)\|$ (or potentially $\lim_{N \to \infty} \sigma_{\|{\bf m}({\bf h} = {\bf h}_0)\|} / \lim_{N \to \infty} \mathbb{E} \|{\bf m}({\bf h} = {\bf h}_0)\|$) can be made arbitrarily small with decreasing $\| {\bf h}_0 \|$ at low temperature.

-{\bf Code and data availability}.
-Code is freely available at \href{https://github.com/michaelfaulkner/xy-type-models}{https://github.com/michaelfaulkner/xy-type-models}, commit hash 2c1250e.
-All published data can be reproduced using this application, as outlined in its README.
-All published data are available on the University of Bristol Research Data Storage Facility ({ DOI will be made after reviews}).